christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Then the Flavian dynasty (Vespasian, Titus, Domitian) and their court historians (Josephus, Pliny, Tacitus) created a "Roman" history to legitimize their new dynasty and obscure their Bosphoran/Herodian origins.
 Josephus aka Tiberius Julius Alexander was prefect (governor) of Roman Egypt and had control of the Library of Alexandria, and likely was the one responsible for buring it down.

 According to the book 'Jesus, King of Edessa' (2012) by Ralph  Ellis [^36] Jesus ben Gamala/Gamaliel who led the First Jewish–Roman War (66-70 AD) against Rome was also Jesus ben Sapphias and Izas Ma'nu (Jesus Emmanuel) Monobazus of Adiabene aka Yeshua Cleopatros (Cantheras/Panthera) ben Josephus bar Menneus aka Ptolemy aka Yakov Zu Tolomoy.
 King Izates of Monobazus was a descendant of the dragon bloodline and was married to the sister of Dynamis's mother.
-Tiberius Julius Sauromates II could have also been Simon bar Kokhba (Bar Kokhba means "Son of the Star" which directly links to the "Star and Crescent" symbolism on the coins of Asander/Julius Caesar and Dynamis/Cleopatra) who led the Bar Kokhba revolt (132-136 AD) against Rome.
+Tiberius Julius Sauromates II or his father or grandfather could have also been Simon bar Kokhba (Bar Kokhba means "Son of the Star" or his son which directly links to the "Star and Crescent" symbolism on the coins of Asander/Julius Caesar and Dynamis/Cleopatra) who led the Bar Kokhba revolt (132-136 AD) against Rome.

 What seems plausable is that the "Aryan hegemony" of the ancient world was not a monolith, but a network of interrelated clans (Saka, Sarmatian, Cimmerian, Parthian, etc.) who often fought for supremacy within the hegemony.
 For example, the "Persian" conquest by Cyrus was not a new empire but a coup d'état by one Scythian clan (the Achaemenids/Persians) against the ruling Scythian clan (the Medes).
 The "Greco-Persian Wars" were a civil war between the Western satrapy (Greece) and the Eastern core (Achaemenid Persia).
 So, in the "Jewish-Roman" Wars (who were Celtic Iudii Jupiter worshippers, unrelated to modern "jews") the Flavians did not put down a provincial revolt.
 They launched a blitzkrieg against the core Eastern administration, and this destroyed the Scythian steppe hegemony.
 The Flavian dynasty then, after defeating the Judean-Adiabenean forces in the Great War (66-74 AD, mislabeled the "First Jewish-Roman War"), took their primary political enemy, King Izates II, and rewrote his cult as pacifist allegory to subvert the people of his kingdom using the same Alexandian School formula they used in all their imperial cults.
 They also rewrote history to erase their Bosphoran origins.